paulrenshaw/gridsome-typescript/README.md

-# Default starter for Gridsome
+# Default starter for Gridsome with Typescript (and nonde-sass)

 This is the project you get when you run `gridsome create [project-name]` and then modify the default files to make it typescript compatible.